🤔 The problem: exposing a service without putting yourself at risk

 🛠️ Prerequisites

-- A VPS with Linux (Ubuntu/Debian recommended) — Hostinger offers excellent VPS starting at €3.99/month with 20% discount
+- A VPS with Linux (Ubuntu/Debian recommended) — Hostinger offers excellent VPS starting at €3.99/month with a 20% discount

 - A domain name pointed to Cloudflare (Cloudflare nameservers)